CoderYoyoS/NDS_Asssignment1_B00029598_B00082716_B00079288_Report/00_front-material/00_title.md

         \vspace*{1cm}

-       \large{ \textbf{ \uppercase{Network Distributed Systems - Assignment 1 - Group Chat Applcation written in Java}}}
+       \large{ \textbf{ \uppercase{Network Distributed Systems - Assignment 1 - Group Chat Application written in Java}}}

         \vspace{0.5cm}

         \vspace{1.5cm}

-        Submitted in part fulfilment for the degree of
+        Submitted in part fulfillment for the degree of
         \\
         \large{\textsc{
         B.Sc. in Science in Computing